jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/InvertNeg.rst

     return "InvertNeg sample plugin";

-The return value of AvisynthPluginInit is a string which can contain any message you like, such as a notice identifying the version and author of the plugin.
+The return value of AvisynthPluginInit3 is a string which can contain any message you like, such as a notice identifying the version and author of the plugin.
 This string becomes the return value of LoadPlugin, and will almost always be ignored.
 You can also just return